Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 * [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-us/download/details.aspx?id=8109) - This is another requirement for third-party software later in this guide.

 ## 2. Propper Game Installation
-- Don't install Morrowind in its default folder (C:\Program Files).
-This folder is monitored by the security system, which was unknown at the time of Morrowind's design.
-Because of this, the default installation location can lead to crashes, error messages and mods not appearing.
+- Don't install the game in its default folder (C:\Program Files).
+This folder is monitored by the security system, which was unknown at the time of Morrowinds design.
+The default installation location can lead to crashes, error messages and mods not appearing.
 Instead, it is strongly recommended to create a new folder on your hard drive, such as: C:\Games\Morrowind.
      - *Steam users should follow [this short tutorial](https://www.youtube.com/watch?v=hV1UbXLTsy0) to change the games installation path to a non-Program Files location.*
      - *GOG users need to remove the default Meshes, Textures, Icons and Bookart folders found in Morrowind\Data Files after a fresh install.
 The original Construction Set disc (this was a separate disc) came with uncompressed assets.
 GOG thought it was a good idea to put those in the Data Files folder, but the game can't handle these files well.
 This is causing the load times to slow down without any visual improvements.
 Don't worry about deleting these folders; all files are already present in the BSA.*